Mcrich-LLC/DocB/README.md

 On macOS, search appears as an Open Quickly style panel and can be opened with a keyboard shortcut.
 On iPadOS, it appears as an overlay.
 On visionOS, it appears in its own window.

-Search results are grouped by source, so Apple docs and custom docs stay easy to tell apart.
+Search results are grouped by source, so different documentation sets stay easy to tell apart.

 ## Bookmarks and Sync